Mimolette Cheese vs Monterey Jack Cheese

 Mimolette's texture can be described as "smooth, creamy body".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel flavor.
+Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel taste.
 Mimolette's aroma can be described as "butterscotch".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging